XFSInfo - command /usr/sbin/xfs_info {mount}

 Because the spec for this parser can collect multiple files, the shared parser information contains a list of XFSInfo objects, one per file system.

-In addition, the data_size and log_size values are calculated as properties from the block size and blocks in the data and log, respectively.
+properties from the block size and blocks in the data and log, respectively.

-insights.parsers.xfs_info.xfs_info
+- insights.parsers.xfs_info.xfs_info

 dict

-insights.parsers.xfs_info.mount
+- insights.parsers.xfs_info.mount

 If the mount point can be derived from the file name of the original output, then this attribute contains the reconstructed mount point name.

-Type:
+- Type:

 str

-insights.parsers.xfs_info.device
+- insights.parsers.xfs_info.device

-The device name immediately after the ‘meta-data’ section heading.
+The device name immediately after the ‘

 str

-insights.parsers.xfs_info.data_size
+- insights.parsers.xfs_info.data_size

-The size of the data segment in bytes, from multiplying the blocks and bsize values of the data section together.
+The size of the data segment in bytes, from multiplying the

-Type:
+section together.- Type:

 int

-insights.parsers.xfs_info.log_size
+- insights.parsers.xfs_info.log_size

-The size of the log segment in bytes, from multiplying the blocks and bsize values of the log section together.
+The size of the log segment in bytes, from multiplying the

-Type:
+section together.- Type:

 int

-Sample output (from file ‘sos_commands/xfs/xfs_info_.data’):
+Sample output (from file ‘sos_commands/xfs/xfs_info_.data

 meta-data=/dev/sda isize=256 agcount=32, agsize=16777184 blks